EliasTristi/GD2_Team1_ARE/README.md

 # Reverse Engineering FEZ

-A technical prototype that recreates the main mechanics of the video game [FEZ](https://store.steampowered.com/app/224760/FEZ/)
+A technical prototype that recreates the main mechanics of the video game [FEZ](https://store.steampowered.com/app/224760/FEZ/), made for the course Game Design 2 at Howest Digital Arts & Entertainment.

+Credits:

 - Elias Triest - 90° rotatable isometric camera for world map
 - Lars Smet - 90° rotatable isometric camera for game levels with dynamic rotation center